ExplodingBottle/JMagicProxy/readme.txt

 proxy.ssl.enabled						| Choose whether or not if SSL will be supported.

 3) Known issues
-	- When gracefully shutting down, the proxy may just not stop.
 	- A lot of exceptions can be thrown in the console.

 4) WUProxy Configuration.